 - Although most campgrounds have restrictions on excessive noise, a small battery operated set of speakers can be a perfect mood setter.
 Simply drop in an iPod or other device and enjoy your favorite music at the campfire.
 Batteries can be recharged with solar recharging devices.

 - Planning ahead is key to having an enjoyable camping experience.
 Although scurrying to pack at the last minute before heading out the door may not sour the trip, it could cause unnecessary stress.

 - A camping trip can quickly become a major challenge if you have unhappy children around.
 Keep them busy with activities and games appropriate to the relevant age group(s).

-- An extra headlamp can be used to set the mood by looping it around a clear gallon jug with the light shining into the bottle.
+- An extra headlamp can be a tool to set the mood by looping it around a clear gallon jug with the light shining into the bottle.
 This creates a cool nightlight and looks amazing with bottles of different colors.

 Camping Essentials – Shelter

 A shelter is the number one requirement in a campground.
 This is not only where you’ll sleep, but you’ll spend a lot of time here if the weather turns nasty.
 Comfort should be your highest priority as it is your also home base while camping.
 To get a truly comfortable experience, you need more than a big enough tent.

 - Watch out for dead trees as these could come crashing down and turn a camping trip into a disaster.
 Fallen branches and debris would be good indicators of what might come.